zenoss/ZenPacks.zenoss.ZenPackLib/docs/command_line.rst

 dump_templates
 **************

-The *dump_templates* action is designed to export monitoring templates already loaded into your Zenoss instance and associated with a ZenPack.
+The *dump_templates* command is designed to export monitoring templates already loaded into your Zenoss instance and associated with a ZenPack.
 It will export them to the YAML format required for `zenpack.yaml`.
 It is up to you to merge that YAML with your existing `zenpack.yaml`. file.